leftwm/leftwm/themes/basic_eww/README.md

 value = 24
 ```

-Since `eww` is rapidly changing at this times, if stuff breaks please check their [github](https://github.com/elkowar/eww) for documentation on changes and existing issues.
+Since `eww` is still rapidly changing, if stuff breaks please check their [github](https://github.com/elkowar/eww) for documentation on changes and existing issues.